hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 Automatic scratch cleanup
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-``$VSC_SCRATCH`` at KU Leuven is not for long term storage, as files older than 30 days are cleaned up regularly.
-To be more specific, the automatic file removal is based on the moment a file was accessed for the last time.
+``$VSC_SCRATCH`` at KU Leuven is not for long term storage, as files not accessed for more than 30 days are automatically removed.
 The reasoning behind this is that as long as you are actively using a file (so accessing it), the file will not be removed.